lili823sun/learngit/readme.txt

-git is a distribute version manage software. git is a free software.
+git is a distribute version manage software. git is a free software distribute under the GPL.